FDio/vpp/extras/hs-test/README.rst

 Topology configuration exists as ``yaml`` files in the ``extras/hs-test/topo-network`` and ``extras/hs-test/topo-containers`` folders.
-Processing of a network topology file for a particular test suite is started by the ``setupSuite`` function depending on which file's name is passed to it.
+Processing of a network topology file for a particular test suite is started by the ``configureNetworkTopology`` method depending on which file's name is passed to it.
-Specified file is loaded by ``LoadTopology()`` function and converted into internal data structures which represent various elements of the topology.
+Specified file is loaded and converted into internal data structures which represent various elements of the topology.
-After parsing the configuration, ``Configure()`` method loops over array of topology elements and configures them one by one.
+After parsing the configuration, framework loops over the elements and configures them one by one on the host system.

 These are currently supported types of network elements.